gwcoffey/gwcoffey.com/content/archive/listapp/the-10-most-important-books-in-the-world-according-to-my-teenage-daughter-isabel-ranked/index.md

 ---
-title: THE 10 MOST IMPORTANT BOOKS IN THE WORLD ACCORDING TO MY TEENAGE DAUGHTER, ISABEL, RANKED
+title: THE 10 MOST IMPORTANT BOOKS IN THE WORLD ACCORDING TO MY TEENAGE CHILD, ISABEL, RANKED
 date: '2015-10-03T05:23:58+00:00'
 archive: listapp